 It should be noted that the national legislation provides for a “merits test” to be conducted by the appointed lawyer according to which free legal assistance can be refused on the basis that the appeal is likely to be unsuccessful.
 In that case, the free legal aid lawyer can excuse him/herself from the case and the Portuguese Bar Association can choose not to appoint a replacement.

-- In the case of the “means test” conducted by the ISS, the fact that asylum seekers admitted to the regular procedure are issued a provisional residence permit and are therefore entitled to access the labour market (see Access to the Labour Market) has at times resulted in asylum applicants having a level of income that excludes them from free legal aid.
-In this case, given the usually limited levels of income, they can still be offered more favourable conditions to access legal aid such as instalments.
+- In the case of the “means test” conducted by the ISS, the fact that asylum seekers admitted to the regular procedure are issued a provisional residence permit and are therefore entitled to access the labour market (see Access to the Labour Market) has at times resulted in asylum applicants having a level of income that excludes them from the free legal aid regime.
+In this case, given the usually limited levels of income, applicants can still be offered more favourable conditions to access legal aid such as instalments.
 While this is not problematic, by the end of 2020, CPR was informed of some cases, mainly outside of the Lisbon area, where legal aid requests by applicants within the regular procedure have been refused due to the residency documents presented and to the lack of proof of income (notably in cases where such applicants were benefiting from social support provided by the ISS due to the lack of income).

 - In the case of the “merits test”, as reported in previous years, the practice of the Portuguese Bar Association remained inconsistent.
-In 2019, CPR witnessed an increasing number of cases where, following a refusal by the appointed lawyer to provide free legal aid on the grounds that the chances of success were limited, the Bar Association chose not to appoint a replacement.
+Since 2019, CPR witnessed an increasing number of cases where, following a refusal by the appointed lawyer to provide free legal aid on the grounds that the chances of success were limited, the Bar Association chose not to appoint a replacement.
 In some instances, this happened following the assessment of only one lawyer.
 The objective criteria for such decisions remained unclear.
-While some of these decisions were later reversed following revision requests submitted with the support of CPR, throughout 2020, CPR observed that reversals were less frequent.
+While some of the decisions adopted in 2019 were later reversed following revision requests submitted with the support of CPR, throughout 2020, CPR observed that reversals were less frequent.
 Up until now, this practice has mostly impacted applicants within Dublin/Admissibility/Accelerated procedures.
 This remains a concerning practice that may have an impact on the effective access to legal aid by asylum seekers.

 Article 28(2) Asylum Act.